Private Prediction via PAC Privacy: PAC-Private Machine Learning Predictions

 \subsection{Concrete Instantiation}

-As established in \cref{sec:background}, PAC privacy bounds the success of an informed adversary by limiting the mutual information between the secret input $S$ and the released responses.
+As established in \cref{sec:background}, PAC privacy bounds the success of an informed adversary by limiting MI between the secret input $S$ and the outputs.
 Under adaptive and adversarial mechanism selection, \cref{alg:pacpac} ensures the total leakage remains bounded.
-We now instantiate this algorithm for PAC-private machine learning responses.
+We now instantiate this algorithm for PAC-private machine learning predictions.